 eCurv's services will not disrupt business operations, cause discomfort for patrons, or require expensive modifications to existing building management infrastructure.MORE ABOUT THE RESULTS

-With increasing regularity, demand peaks strain generating capacity, overburden antiquated network management systems, and dangerously heat transmission wires.
+With increasing regularity, demand peaks strain generating capacity and overburden antiquated network management systems.
 The net result: high-cost reactive maintenance, frequent brown-outs, and power outages.

 By breaking down the month into 2880 fifteen-minute intervals, electric Utilities monitor and calculate the highest average volume of Kilowatts required by each customer to operate everything from computers to lighting to air conditioning systems.